AdityaS1204/AdityaS1204/README.md

 🎓 Pursuing **BTech in IT Engineering** at **G.H.
 Raisoni Institute of Technology and Management (2022-2026)**.

-🚀 Passionate about building innovative solutions, leveraging cutting-edge technologies like **AI, Blockchain, and Full-Stack Web Development**.
+🚀 Passionate about building innovative solutions, leveraging cutting-edge technologies like **AI, and Full-Stack Web Development**.

 ---